This document covers building a TCW database for a single species. Terminology:

 up the panel shown on the right.

-Taxonomy: this does not need to be unique, but the DB type must be, which is created as follows:
+Taxonomy: this does not need to be unique, but the DBtype must be.

-You can supply your own blast results file (must be in tabular format).
+You can supply your own hit results file (must be in tabular format).

-You must still provide the name of the annoDB fasta file as
+You must still provide the annoDB fasta file as

 it extracts the description and species from it.